bitsbakery/callme/readme.md

 `Event<...>` uses a vector-like container with a small-buffer optimization to store subscriptions.
 This vector container stores its elements inline if there are up to `ExpectedSubscriptions` (template parameter of `Event<...>`) subscriptions.
 For higher number of subscriptions the container allocates space on the heap and moves subscriptions from inline storage to the heap.

 Skillful use of `ExpectedSubscriptions` allows to squeeze maximal performance out of `Event<...>` and your hardware.
 Properly adjusting `ExpectedSubscriptions` allows to fully avoid reallocation while subscribing and makes both subscribing and unsubscribing [a single callback] an O(1) operation.
 If such an `Event<...>` is stack-allocated, it is completely heap-free.
-The performance of raising/invoking an `Event<...>` additionally benefits from data locality and compiler optimizations of inline storage.
+The performance of raising/invoking an `Event<...>` additionally benefits from the data locality and compiler optimizations of inline storage.

 There are cases when storing subscriptions inline is not possible or undesirable, for example: